ArianaMarta/music-game/README.md

 ## Design

 My design was inspired by the normal game.
-I did lot of prototyping to get the best board and card sizes.
+I did a lot of prototyping to get the best board and card sizes.

 I first designed very similar to the game but later i realized i should change to adapt to my instrument needs.

-Bellow you can see the first design of the card and the board of the final design.
+Bellow you can see the first and last design of both the card and the board, respectively.

 <p align="middle">
   <img src="./img/card_before.png" alt="Alt Text" width="100" title="First card design">